RTLNET-Front/media-engine/README.md

     where   : dom element, the player will replace it type    : string, can be "jwplayer, dmplayer or ytplayer" options : object, player options, each option override the default one

+options.callback : A callback can be attached within options, return an object.

+    options.callback = function(obj) {
+        obj.api       // player API
+        obj.events    // player events
+    };

+you can then attach a custom event, see API's Events.

+    obj.events.addListener('onPlay', function(e, args){
+        e.type  // event name
+        args    // player event arguments
+    });

+..call a specific native API method..

+    obj.api.methodName();

+...or attach a specific native API event regarding the way you have to bind it !